Gambled23/TheNishaProject/README.md

 To get a local copy up and running follow these simple example steps.

 ### Prerequisites
-If you want to use a Nix enviroment, you can check out the [flake](https://github.com/Gambled23/TheNishaProject/blob/main/flake.nix).
+If you want to use a Nix enviroment (recommended in case you know how to use nix), you can check out the [flake](https://github.com/Gambled23/TheNishaProject/blob/main/flake.nix).
 * php and composer. [install instructions](https://www.php.net/downloads.php)
 * npm
   ```sh